davidmalcolm/texi2rst/output/referring-to-a-type-with-typeof.rst

 determined by the initializer; the name of the variable is not in scope until after the initializer.
 (In C++, you should use C++11 ``auto`` for this purpose.)
-Using ``__auto_type``, the maximum macro above could be written as:
+Using ``__auto_type``, the 'maximum' macro above could be written as:

 .. code-block:: c++